Tess600/ImPROMPTu/README.md

 - official documentation and explanatory materials
 - authorized teaching, facilitation, and 1:1 work
 - tools or interfaces created or explicitly approved by the creator
+- shared ethical standards regarding attribution and responsible use.
+.
-- shared ethical standards regarding attribution and responsible use The ecosystem is **not** an open system for third-party reinterpretation.
+The ecosystem is **not** an open system for third-party reinterpretation.
 ---
 # Introduction